Tuesday, January 1, 2013

 While finishing up supper, Da, Emma, and I were making a to-do list for tomorrow.
 I mentioned a math worksheet, Emma was excited.

 Me- "Well, what kind of math worksheet do you want?
 Addition, subtraction, single digits, bigger numbers, what?

 Emma- "I don't know."

-Me- "Well, I know that you are pretty good with single digit addition, so lets do double digest."
+Me- "Well, I know that you are pretty good with single digit addition, so lets do double digits."

 Emma- "What do you mean?"

 Emma thinks for, literally, like 10 seconds and said, "81."

 I had to figure it out in my head quickly, then I looked at Jared (who was already looking at me with a shocked expression) and we both kinda laughed.